SebastianJ/email-verification/README.md

 }
 ```

-Note that the regex must present a :match capture group!
+Note that the regex must include a :match capture group!

 Then the client is invoked using: